CN-R-Tsai/fleetDatalyzer/README.md

 ## Technologies Used
 >The `f-Datalyzer` app is built using,

-- [Shiny](https://shiny.rstudio.com/): Shiny is an R package that makes it easy to build interactive web apps straight from R.
+- [Shiny](https://shiny.rstudio.com/): Shiny is an R package to build interactive web apps, running upon on R programming

 ## Why R/Shiny?
 - Provide frontend GUI (Shiny)